xshaokun/gadgets/README.md

 ## Installation
 First of all, download this module.

-In Python, a third-party module can be install temporarily, or permanently.
+In Python, a third-party module can be installed temporarily, or permanently.

 For temporarily using a module, you should implement the following code at the beginning of your script: